Homeopathy for Autism

 In its opening chapters this book examines (Chapter 1) ‘Healing with Homeopathy’, and (Chapter 2) ‘The History and Practice of Homeopathy’.

-Subsequent chapters consider the different remedy groups (minerals, plant etc.) with a useful final chapter (Chapter 10) listing ‘Remedies by Categories of Complex Kids’ (e.g. ‘Angry Children’).
+Subsequent chapters consider the different remedy groups (minerals, plant etc.).
+A useful final chapter (Chapter 10) lists ‘Remedies by Categories of Complex Kids’ (e.g. ‘Angry Children’).

-Geographically, Angelica is on the wrong side of the ‘pond’, but none the less a helpful book.
+Geographically, Angelica is on the wrong side of the ‘pond’, but none the less this is a helpful book.

 My impression is that she is a very intuitive prescriber and healer.
-What constitutes healing is different from person to person, that may mean improved function or for those with greater challenges at least finding peace with their child.
+She explains that what constitutes healing is different from person to person; which may mean improved function or for those with greater challenges at least finding peace with their child.

 She writes that “People who gravitate towards homeopathy seek greater self-sustainability, want less reliance on institutions to scaffold and support them and tend to question authority.
 They understand that there are many variables – including environmental, diet, medical, and ancestral – that contribute to health.”